alexandec/angular2-basics/README.md

 - In this example, the PersonService is injected:

 ```
+@Component({
+  selector: 'person-list',
+  providers: [PersonService]
+})
 export class personListComponent {
   people: Person[];
   constructor(personService: PersonService) {
-    this.people = peopleService.getHeroes();
+    this.people = peopleService.getPeople();
   }
 }
 ```

 - When testing the component, mock the PersonService and inject the mock
+- The component doesn't know the difference
 - Frequently used with http services
 - You can use Angular's DI in React too (see http://blog.mgechev.com/ for a post on it)

 ## Trends
 - Small, tightly-scoped components with no side effects